hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterSegmentEditionUID

+The `ChapterSegmentEditionUID` is the UID of an `Edition` from the linked Matroska file/Segment

 ## Menu features

 The menu features are handled like a _chapter codec_.
 That means each codec has a type, some private data and some data in the chapters.